Last Updated on February 28, 2021 by Matt Schmidt

 On the other hand, if your health has improved, such as you quit smoking, have lost weight, better control of your diabetes etc., then you may want to consider reviewing your coverage to see if you qualify for a better policy or a lower premium.

 Many times people with type 1 diabetes or type 2 diabetes apply for coverage, when their condition isn’t as well controlled as they like.
 If your A1C improves, it would probably be a good idea to reapply and see what new rates you may qualify for.
 Often time’s rates may come back 25% better.
 You may also qualify for no medical exam life insurance policies as well, that allow you to skip the medical exams.
+An individual may always replace one insurance policy, with another in the future.
+Or perhaps you’d benefit from laddering multiple policies together.

 7. Changes in Beneficiaries